openfoodfacts/openfoodfacts-androidapp/.github/ISSUE_TEMPLATE.md

 How can we reproduce the issue?

-**Add System logs:**
+**Add system logs:**

-Add logcat files here(If you are able to add).
+Add logcat files here (if you are able to add).

 **Expected behavior:**

-What did you expect the App to do?
+What did you expect the app to do?

 **Observed behavior:**